 With regard to domain authority scores, both platforms base these primarily on backlinks and site traffic estimates, but SEO PowerSuite also factors in social media popularity when evaluating them, and Semrush incorporates a ‘spam score’ into proceedings.

-Another highly useful piece of information available in Semrush but not in SEO Powersuite is its ‘search intent’ data.
-This provides insights into the motivations of users who visit a site, by categorising its ranking keywords relating to their search intent: ‘informational,’ ‘navigational,’ ‘commercial,’ and ‘transactional.’
+Another highly useful piece of information available in Semrush but not in SEO PowerSuite is its search intent data.
+This provides insights into the motivations of users who visit a site, by categorizing its ranking keywords relating to their search intent: ‘informational,’ ‘navigational,’ ‘commercial,’ and ‘transactional.’

 This data is invaluable in domain analysis, as it helps you understand not only the volume of a domain’s traffic but the nature of that traffic too.
-It lets you know whether your visitors:
+Specifically, it lets you know whether your visitors:

 - want to find a specific answer to a question (via ‘informational’ queries)